junghans-schneider/ModPlayer.js/README.md

     iter.step(2).byte(); // just skip the next 2 bytes, then read a byte iter.pos();          // get the current position of the iterator

 Numbers are read as little endian and by default unsigned.
-Pass `true` to read signed, e.g.
+Pass `true` to read signed:

     iter.word(true);

+Use `iter.list()` to get a list of values:

+    iter.list('byte', 256);

+You can also pass a custom `read()` function, which gets the iterator as first argument.
+Add additional arguments at the end:

+    iter.list(readPattern, numPatterns, numChannels);

+    function readPattern(iter, numChannels) {
+    	... // do complex read operations here
+    }

 Some of the util functions in [`util.js`](https://github.com/junghans-schneider/ModPlayer.js/blob/master/src/util.js) may also help you implementing your format parser.